We do not accept insurance. Learn more about our rates.

 Normalizing therapy in your household will help reassure your child.
 If you or other family members are in therapy, mention that to address any shame or fear.
 Focus on representing therapy as a positive addition to your child’s life that is there to help them feel better.

-Let your child know they can speak to you about anything, and practice active listening, so your child feels heard and understood at home.
-Additionally, let them know you respect their privacy if there are things they do not want to share with you.
-If they attend online therapy for kids, create a comfortable, private space for them to have their sessions at home.
+Let your child know they can speak to you about anything, and practice active listening, so your child feels heard and understood.
+Be sure to respect their privacy if there are things they are not ready to share.
+If your child participates in online therapy, provide a quiet, comfortable and private space for sessions.

 Counseling for kids includes teaching positive coping strategies and techniques and finding ways to help your child apply valuable skills in their everyday life.
 Practicing mindfulness exercises or problem-solving techniques will begin to deliver success.
 The more you are aware of these techniques and encourage and praise them, the easier it will be for your child to develop.
-Celebrate small victories and acknowledge their efforts.
+Celebrate small victories, acknowledge effort and offer encouragement as your child practices new behaviors or ways of managing emotions.

 Before your child starts therapy, prepare some questions for your child’s therapist so you can make certain you’re on the same page.
 In-person and online therapy for kids is most effective when it’s a team effort.
 The involvement of key players like school teachers, school counselors, coaches, principals, community leaders, caregivers and other family members can create a consistent and supportive network.
 This will help reinforce the skills and strategies learned in therapy.